All Episodes

 Why would they want to kill the Patsy?

-I mean, I don't know, ask Lee Harvey Oswald, you know.
+I mean, I don't know, ask Lee Harvey Oswald, you know?

-Because they know he's the Patsy, obviously, the people who actually killed Charlie Kirk.
+They don't want him to ever be able to speak again because they know he's the Patsy, obviously, the people who actually killed Charlie Kirk.

 This is a whole setup.